 How Will You Choose a Surgeon?

 Perhaps the most important thing to think about when deciding on rhinoplasty is who your surgeon will be.
 You and your surgeon don’t have to become friends, but there should be a level of trust between the two of you.
 If you find that you can’t communicate what you want clearly to a specific doctor or if you feel that the doctor isn’t listening to you, it’s a good idea to find a different doctor.

 In addition, a surgeon’s experience and training should be of utmost importance.
 The more experience the doctor has with nose shaping surgery, the better, as it means he will have a better understanding of the way the nose works and how to perform the surgery in the best interests of the patient.
 You also want a surgeon who is board certified, ideally in facial plastic surgery (meaning he/she is also an otolaryngologist) or an experienced plastic surgeon, which means he has completed educational and training requirements.

 Dr. Jeffrey Epstein typically performs about five rhinoplasty procedures each week.
 He’s double board certified by the American Board of Otolaryngology/Head and Neck Surgery and the American Board of Facial Plastic and Reconstructive Surgery.
 Whether you are just thinking about rhinoplasty or are ready for surgery, schedule a consultation with Dr. Epstein to learn more about the procedure today.
-His practice has two locations, one in Florida and one in New York.
+His practice has location in Florida.
 In Miami, call (305) 666-5884 for an appointment.
-Call (212) 759-3484 for an appointment in New York.